 Commenting on the civil service scenario Deuba said, “The government is trying to scare civil servants.
 It should have tried to enact a new civil service act through the Parliament without taking the ordinance route”.

-“We are not going to let those who embezzled government money go scot-free,” he added, while calling on the government’s approach to the purchase of the wide-body aircrafts.
+“We are not going to let those who embezzled government money go scot-free,” he added while calling on the government’s approach to the purchase of the wide-body aircraft.

 Criticism From Various Opposition Parties